NikitaLukashev/ContextualCustomerAnswerRAG/README.md

 - **500 Internal Server Error**: Server-side errors with descriptive messages
 - **422 Unprocessable Entity**: Request validation failures (FastAPI automatic)

-#### Rate Limiting

-Currently no rate limiting is implemented, but the system is designed to handle multiple concurrent requests efficiently.

-#### Authentication

-No authentication is required for the current endpoints.
-All endpoints are publicly accessible.

 #### OpenAPI Schema